Reflection positivity and invertible topological phases: Positivity in extended invertible topological theories

-on~$\pi _{n-1}$ induced from~\eqref{eq:208}, and it is precisely the homomorphism~\eqref{eq:94} which tracks the sign of the hermitian lines in the theory~$F$.
-The highest piece of the positivity structure is therefore the standard positivity constraint in Definition~\ref{thm:24}.
-The theory~$\eta (F)$ assigns a $\zt$-graded real line to a closed $(n-2)$-manifold and more complicated objects in lower dimensions.
-It will be interesting to elucidate the notion of extended positivity imposed by the positivity structure. \end{remark}
+induced on~$\pi _{n-1}$, and it agrees with the homomorphism~\eqref{eq:94} which tracks the sign of the hermitian lines in the theory~$\varphi $.
+The highest piece of the positivity structure is therefore the standard positivity \emph{constraint} in Definition~\ref{thm:24}.
+The theory~$\kappa (\varphi )$ assigns a real super line to a closed $(n-2)$-manifold and more complicated objects in lower dimensions; their trivializations are \emph{data}. \end{remark}